1,000+ Opportunities

 Click for more details and to access the NOFO Applications are due Feb.
 24, 2026.
 For more information about these opportunities or assistance with an application, please contact TARCOG Economic Development & Planning Staff at 256-830-0818.

-Based on current listing details, eligibility includes: Cities and counties in Alabama.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Cities and counties in Alabama.
+Confirm the full requirements in the official notice before applying.